It’s an age-old question, and one that we get asked here at Orlando Informer constantly: which of the two Universal Orlando theme parks is better?

 Universal Studios packs a formidable punch in the culinary department – it boasts the full-service Finnegan’s Bar & Grill and Lombard’s Seafood Grille, neither of which is to be discounted, and it also features some quick-service highlights in the form of The Leaky Cauldron and, perhaps more notably, Springfield, USA.
 In short, when you and your traveling party get famished, there will be no shortage of good places to get a good bite to eat, no matter what it may be.

 Even with all that said, however, we still have to give the edge to Islands, even if it’s a slight one.
-Both Confisco Grille and, particularly, Mythos offer delicious dishes, and when combined with their theming, in the case of Mythos (this beautiful restaurant brandishes some of the most impressively-themed interiors around anywhere), and their attached bar, in the case of Confisco (Backwater Bay is the watering hole of choice among many locals and passholders for very good reason), you simply cannot go wrong.
+It’s a quantity or quality issue – and Islands hosts the best dining, in our opinion.
+Both Confisco Grille and (particularly) Mythos offer delicious dishes, and when combined with their theming, in the case of Mythos (this beautiful restaurant brandishes some of the most impressively-themed interiors around anywhere), and their attached bar, in the case of Confisco (Backwater Bay is the watering hole of choice among many locals and passholders for very good reason), you simply cannot go wrong.

 And the park is no slouch when it comes to quick-service stops, either.
 For our money, The Three Broomsticks is preferable to The Leaky Cauldron any day of the week, whether it be in regards to its menu, theming, or overall layout, and considering that Thunder Falls Terrace carries much of the same gastronomical lineup (without any of the attendant crowds), it serves as a powerful – and close – runner-up.
-Need a sweet finish to your meal?
-No problem – the rather unique Honk Honkers has ridiculously large pieces of cotton candy that you can customize with mix-ins to your heart’s content.
+Need a quicker meal?
+No problem – the rather unique Green Eggs & Ham Cafe has ridiculously good bowls of tater tots, topped with, well, take a guess!

 It’s probably incumbent upon us, at this point, to reiterate that there’s really no wrong answer to the question of which theme park is better, particularly considering that there are plenty of beautiful-themed corners to sneak off to and enjoy at Universal Studios Florida, as well (Knockturn and Sting Alleys, we’re looking at you), and Islands of Adventure offers more than its fair share of memorable ride experiences (as we’ve already demonstrated).